 A huge part of the world today is going through a serious energy crisis.
+So get smart I saw on heat loss.
 Energy resources are more scarce and expensive than ever, so it’s natural that you want to save up money on heating the upcoming winter.
 However, no matter where you live, somewhere very cold like Canada or somewhere quite hot like Australia, you can always benefit from certain fixes that will ensure your home is well insulated and protected from wasteful heat loss.

 In most cases, people who want to improve their heat retention at home choose to address leaks around doors.
 This is a logical and effective solution to the problem, especially when you consider the amount of heat you can lose from door gaps.
 A 1/8 gap under a door can waste as much heat as a 2.4-inch hole in the wall.
 No matter how horrible the draught is, it’s unrealistic to expect your doors to be 100% sealed—you wouldn’t be able to enter your house.
 Instead of a total seal, fix small gaps left behind with door sweeps that will block cold air from entering your home.

 Few people would consider floor insulation when trying to reduce heat waste from their homes, but floor insulation is a great way to do that.
 In most cases, homes lack insulation between the floor and the ground, which causes a lot of heat loss.
 If you live in an older building, you can lay your insulation on the floor surface.
 Consider installing floor heating if you’re ready for a bigger renovation project.
 This way of heating is much more energy efficient than regular radiators and you can have a warm space long after turning off the heat supply.

 Insulate your roof